oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     read --line (&x)        # fills $x (&x is a place)

-    read --line --with-eol  # keep the \n read --line --qsn       # decode QSN too
+    read --line --with-eol  # keep the \n read --line --json      # decode JSON string read --line --j8        # decode J8 string

     read --all              # whole file including newline, in $_reply read --all (&x)         # fills $x

     read -0                 # read until NUL, synonym for read -r -d ''

+When --json is passed, the line is checked for an opening `"`.
+If present, it's decoded as a JSON string.

-When --qsn is passed, the line is check for an opening single quote.
-If so, it's decoded as QSN.
-The line must have a closing single quote, and there can't be any non-whitespace characters after it.
+When --j8 is passed, the line is checked for an opening `"` or `'` or `u'` or `b'`.
+If present, it's decoded as a J8 string.

 <!--
 TODO: read --netstr